0xMH/s3-migrator/README.md

 - [ ] Use Bulk load approach to load the changes to datbase, Maybe use either Load Data Infile or bulk insert Statement.
 - [ ] Make it configurable and Add CLI arguments
+- [ ] Improve Helm by adding Kubernetes secrets and read env vars from it